KushajveerSingh/nextjs_gallery/README.md

 currently, all your queries are spread throughout the codebase, which can be a problem as you want experts to write those functions, and handle security.
 So create src/server/queries.ts and put all your queries in that. taint is a feature of react, where it gurantees that the data is not sent to the client.
 Like when you make a database call, and want to gurantee that the password is not sent to the client, use taint. pnpm add server-only

+for next/image add the hostname to next.config.js.
+This ensures that client cannot modify the code and use images from other sources, and we waste our resources optimizing them as well.

 ## TODO

 -   [x] Make it deploy (vercel)